 What if, after making these calculations, you determine that you have not saved enough for retirement?

 First, don't panic.
-It is scary to come to grips with a lack of retirement funds.
+It is scary to come to grips with a potential lack of retirement funds.
 However, once you know you are in financial trouble, you can at least take steps to change your fortunes.

 You might also consider moving to a community that is more affordable.
 By living with lower gas, groceries and other regular expenses, you can reduce the monthly strain on your retirement savings.